Website icon Xpert.Digital

 E-Mart

 E-Mart is the largest retail company in South Korea.
-Samsung, Hyundai, KIA and LG are well-known brands from South Korea.
-51 million people live there and its area is 3.5 times smaller than Germany.
+Samsung, Hyundai, KIA, and LG are well-known South Korean brands.
+South Korea has a population of 51 million and is about 3.5 times smaller than Germany.
 With 515 inhabitants per km², it is one of the most densely populated countries in the world.

-E-Mart is the oldest and largest discount chain in South Korea, with total sales of more than $15.8 billion in 2018.
-As of December 2016, there were 160 stores nationwide.
-The company was founded on November 12, 1993 by the Shinsegae group of companies as the first discount retailer in South Korea.
-With new store openings and the acquisition of Walmart Korea in 2006, E-Mart has been able to expand its leading position in the retail and discount business.
-E-Mart offers everything from groceries to clothing to toiletries and a very large selection of goods.
-E-Mart also has an online shop.
-In addition to South Korea, the company also has stores in the People's Republic of China, Vietnam and Mongolia.
+E-Mart is the oldest and largest discount retailer in South Korea, with total sales exceeding US$15.8 billion in 2018.
+As of December 2016, it had 160 stores nationwide.
+The company was founded on November 12, 1993, by the Shinsegae Group as the first discount retailer in South Korea.
+With new store openings and the acquisition of Walmart Korea in 2006, E-Mart has solidified its leading position in the retail and discount sectors.
+E-Mart offers a wide variety of goods, from groceries and clothing to personal care items.
+E-Mart also operates an online store.
+In addition to South Korea, the company has stores in China, Vietnam, and Mongolia.

 Shinsegae

-Since 2009, the Shinsegae Centumcity Department Store in Busan has been considered the largest in the world at 293,905 m².
+Since 2009, the Shinsegae Centumcity Department Store in Busan, with an area of 293,905 m², has been considered the largest in the world.

-As of 2015, there were around 15 Shinsegae department stores in Korea, including a branch at Incheon Airport and two smaller Shinsegae Style Markets within E-Marts (the latter are also managed by E-Mart).
-In 2011 there was a separation into E-Mart Co., Ltd. (Discounter) and Shinsegae Department Store Co., Ltd. (high-end department stores).
+In 2015, there were approximately 15 Shinsegae department stores in Korea, including a branch at Incheon Airport and two smaller Shinsegae Style Markets within E-Mart chains (the latter also managed by E-Mart).
+In 2011, the company was split into E-Mart Co., Ltd. (discount stores) and Shinsegae Department Store Co., Ltd. (high-end department stores).
 Since then, both companies have been subsidiaries of the parent Shinsegae Group.

-A comparison of numbers for food retailers in Germany can be found here:
+A comparison of figures for food retailers in Germany can be found here:

 E-Mart's e-commerce strategy

-In March 2019, Shinsegae Group, operator of South Korea's largest discount chain E-Mart, launched the online shopping mall SSG.COM.
+In March 2019, the Shinsegae Group, operator of the largest South Korean discount chain E-Mart, launched the online shopping mall SSG.COM.

-It is an integrated company of two online shopping stores - Shinsegae Department Stores Mall and E-Mart Discounter Mall.
+It is an integrated company consisting of two online retail stores – the Shinsegae department store shopping center and the E-Mart discount store shopping center.

-By integrating online shopping processes, the rapidly growing demand for e-commerce offerings under the SSG.COM brand is to be efficiently expanded into the future market.
+The integration of online shopping processes is intended to efficiently expand the rapidly growing demand for e-commerce offerings under the SSG.COM brand into the future market.

-Shinsegae aims to generate revenue of 2.3 billion euros from its online shopping business in 2019, up 29 percent from 1.74 billion euros last year.
+Shinsegae aims to achieve a revenue of 2.3 billion euros from its online shopping business in 2019, representing an increase of 29 percent compared to 1.74 billion euros in the previous year.

-In the long term, the group aims to achieve sales of 7.25 billion euros by 2023, which will be supported by increasing demand for delivery services.
+In the long term, the group aims to achieve a turnover of 7.25 billion euros by 2023, which will be supported by the increasing demand for delivery services.

-The online portal SSG.COM is completely controlled by E-Mart.
+The online portal SSG.COM is fully controlled by E-Mart.

-Before SSG.COM, several other online shops had already successfully launched into the e-commerce market.
+Before SSG.COM, several other online shops had already successfully entered the e-commerce market.
 The first home shopping portal was CJ O Shopping.
-GS Home Shopping is also one of the digital pioneers for online sales; it first introduced TV shopping in South Korea in 1994.
-In 2001, the Hyundai Home Shopping Network Cooperation, Lotte Home Shopping and NS Shopping joined.
+GS Home Shopping is also among the digital pioneers of online sales, having introduced TV shopping to South Korea for the first time in 1994.
+In 2001, Hyundai Home Shopping Network Cooperation, Lotte Home Shopping, and NS Shopping joined the market.

-And then in 2010 SK Planet, a subsidiary of SK Telecom.
-SK Planet is an internet platform development company that focuses on e-commerce, online-to-offline services and digital marketing through its shopping portal 11st.
-Back in 2016, 11st became the most visited e-commerce website in South Korea.
-It is also the #1 mobile shopping app.
+And then, in 2010, SK Planet, a subsidiary of SK Telecom, was founded.
+SK Planet is an internet platform development company that focuses on e-commerce, online-to-offline services, and digital marketing with its shopping portal, 11st.
+As early as 2016, 11st became the most visited e-commerce website in South Korea.
+It is also the number one mobile shopping app.

-In 2019, Shinsegae Group started to catch up with E-Mart and SSG.COM.
-They rely on 4 components:
+In 2019, the Shinsegae Group launched E-Mart and SSG.COM to close the gap.
+They are relying on four components:

 1. Online shopping platform SSG.COM